devsecflow/Cloud-Native-Assurance-Maturity-Model/README.md

 - **[Interactive Website](https://devsecflow.github.io/Cloud-Native-Assurance-Maturity-Model/)**: Explore the framework, take the quick assessment, and access all resources
 - **[Quick Assessment](https://devsecflow.github.io/Cloud-Native-Assurance-Maturity-Model/#assessment)**: Get an immediate overview of your Cloud Native security maturity in minutes
-  - **New Feature**: Receive your assessment results by email with detailed insights and recommendations
+  - **New Feature**: Receive your assessment results by email with detailed insights and recommendations powered by Supabase
 - **[Sample Assessment](tools/full-assessment/Sample-Assessment.xlsx)**: View a completed assessment with scorecard visualization
 - **[Full Toolkit](tools/full-assessment/CNAMM-Assessment-Toolkit-v1.1.xlsx)**: Download the comprehensive assessment toolkit